NortonAlex/DAESIM/README.md

 # Activate your environment
 conda activate daesim

-# Call make (just in case, you don't always have to do this)
+[remove]# Call make (just in case, you don't always have to do this)
-make conda-environment
+# make conda-environment

+# If any dependencies have changed, update your conda environment
+conda env update --file environment.yml --prune

 # Checkout (create) your own branch in case you want to make any commits
 # (typically we use the branch name plus our initials)
-git checkout -b calculator-notebook-an
+git checkout -b test-notebook-an

 # You're now ready to work
 # E.g. by starting a notebook server and looking at the notebooks